Code-Institute-Submissions/Morpheus-23-Beans_AugResub/README.md

 ## Unimplemented assessment criteria

-* Styling can be more compact and less inline.
-* Better defensive programming can be applied.
+(not implemented/finalised due to time constraints)

+* Clickable logo to be provided for mobile views
-* Features for the site administrator can be developed so that new categories can be created by the administrator on the website and not just from MongoDB.
+* Features for the site administrator to add, amend, delete products on the site
-* Better wireframes could be done by making use of Balsamic, to replace the hand drawn wireframes.
+* Some issues with the small / medium device views / layouts
+* Minor changes to styling / colours
 * A more complete description of technologies used with their relevant links

 ## Content